Local SEO Rank Trackers Compared

 The Big SEOs:

 Now, if you are familiar with local SEO you most likely have heard of BrightLocal, Whitespark, and Moz., who have long specialized in organic, website, national SEO.
 Their tools are geared toward increasing web traffic through organic SEO, not so much local SEO.
-But seeing the trend, most have added a local rank tracking in their toolset.
+But seeing the local search trends, most have added a local rank tracking in their toolset.
 Ultimately, the big disadvantage to their local SEO method is that it's based on single-point tracking, which with the advent of grid tracking, is supremely outdated.
 Single-point cannot emulate search from points within the location's geo-fence and renders the data all but useless.
 Consider this option as the national SEO's nod to the world of local.
 But if you need serious local insights, you'll need grid-tracking.

 Beware of look-alikes.
 Counterfeits are rarely as valuable as the originals and this remains the case here.
 At Local Falcon, we get asked regularly about a competitor with a similar name.
 Their offering is similar to the toolset of Local Falcon and our parent company dbaPlatform, but their bundles are less flexible, more expensive, and definitely don't include the reporting automations and at-a-glance metrics to make your life easy.
 Importantly, reputation is probably the deciding factor here.
 Leagues of brands and agencies clamor to Local Falcon after poor experiences with the copycats.
 Enough said.